premgane/premgane.github.io/about.md

 2011 to 2014, I was a Software Engineer on the [Wish List team at Amazon.com](http://amazon.com/wishlist) in Seattle.

 2008 to 2011, I did my Bachelors in Computer Science at [University of Michigan, Ann Arbor](http://umich.edu/).
-There, I worked in the CLAIR research group, which has now become [LILY](https://yale-lily.github.io/).
+There, I worked in the Computational Linguistics & AI Research (CLAIR) group.

 ### Social media